jamesdbrock/testudinal-haskell/README.md

   All numbers are `Rational` by [default](https://www.haskell.org/tutorial/numbers.html#sect10.4) in the notebook.
-The `Rational` numbers exhibit the fewest surprises.
-  Anyone who has studied fractions will expect numbers to work the way `Rational` numbers work, and rightly so.

   When a `Rational` is shown, we show it with the `/` operator instead of the `%` constructor.
+  Anyone who has studied fractions will expect numbers to work this way, and rightly so.
+It's abusive to inflict IEEE 754 on children.

 * [`LANGUAGE BlockArguments`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/exts/block_arguments.html)